-What Are Secured and Unsecured Loans?
+What is the Difference Between Secured and Unsecured Loans?

 An example of a secured loan is a mortgage.
 It’s a financial agreement where you use an asset or property as security against the capital you’re borrowing.
 Commercial secured loans are often taken out when a larger amount or longer loan term is required.